 What is the rainiest month in South Korea

-If you are visiting South Korea anytime starting from the end of June until mid-August, you might have to worry about the rain.
+If you visit South Korea between the end of June and mid-August, you might have to worry about rain.

-July is the rainiest month in South Korea, with temperatures rising around 30°C. Even though that might not seem like a lot, due to the high humidity, temperatures will feel higher.
+July is the rainiest month in South Korea, with temperatures rising around 30°C. Although that might not seem like a lot, the high humidity makes temperatures feel higher.

-Monsoon season in the region can take you by surprise – thus come prepared.
-And if you are lucky, you might have days with no rain or wind.
+Monsoon season in the region can take you by surprise, so come prepared.
+You might have days with no rain or wind if you are lucky.

 What to pack for the rainy season in Korea